19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 (c) where the partnership’s business address cannot, with reasonable diligence, be ascertained, by publishing the summons in theGazette.

-(4) A summons, or a document permitted or required by this Act to be served on a body corporate (including a limited liability partnership) may be served —
+(4) A summons, or a document permitted or required by this Act to be served on a body corporate (including a limited liability partnership) or an unincorporated association may be served —

-(a) by giving it to the body corporate’s secretary or other like officer, or the limited liability partnership’s manager;
+(a) by giving it to the secretary or other like officer of the body corporate or unincorporated association, or the limited liability partnership’s manager;

+[Act 38 of 2018 wef 01/02/2019]

-(b) by leaving it at, or by sending it by post to, the body corporate’s registered office or principal office in Singapore; or
+(b) by leaving it at, or by sending it by post to, the body corporate’s or unincorporated association’s registered office or principal office in Singapore; or

+[Act 38 of 2018 wef 01/02/2019]

-(c) where the body corporate’s registered office or principal office cannot, with reasonable diligence, be ascertained, by publishing the summons in theGazette.
+(c) where the body corporate’s or unincorporated association’s registered office or principal office cannot, with reasonable diligence, be ascertained, by publishing the summons in theGazette.

+[Act 38 of 2018 wef 01/02/2019]

 (5) Service of a summons or a document sent by post under subsection (2), (3) or (4) takes effect 2 days (not including any Sunday or public holiday) after the day the summons or document (as the case may be) was posted (even if it is returned undelivered).